Mohitsagar236/interview-ai/QUICK-VERIFICATION.md

 - [ ] Sitemap accessible: https://interviewai.space/sitemap.xml ✅
 - [ ] Robots.txt accessible: https://interviewai.space/robots.txt ✅
 - [ ] Function count is 9 (not more than 12) ✅
-- [ ] IITH coupon grants 1 credit ✅
+- [ ] STUDENT coupon grants 1 credit ✅
 - [ ] No errors in browser console ✅

 ---